arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. Save and close the file.

 1. Run **Reset.cmd** in the **Setup** folder to execute the reset scripts.
 These scripts configure the settings files for each client app, removes any record in the Mobile Service SQL database and deletes all the files in the **Requests** folder in SharePoint.
+Remember to add a firewall rule for your machine to access the SQL database in Azure.

 	> **Note:** You can execute **Reset.cmd** any time you need to reset the demo.
 As you already configured Azure AD and the Mobile Service you only need to execute the reset scripts to reset the demo to a starting point.

 #### Task 6 - First Run

 Follow these steps to run the **FacilityRequests** app to adjust the correct Simulator's resolution display and orientation.